How we collect information about you and how that information may be used

 - Leeds City Council: Public Health, Adult or Child Social Care Services

-- Leeds Clinical Commissioning Group (or their approved data processors)
+- West Yorkshire Integrated Care Board (or their approved data processors)

 - NHS Digital (Formerly known as (HSCIC)